Tortilla de patatas |

 This issue generates very heated debates in Spain.
 Some would argue that a “real” tortilla española must have onion, whereas other don’t think it’s an essential ingredient.
 You decide how to make yours!

 To make tortilla de patatas you will need…

 Aceite (oil) – plenty of olive oil to fry the potatoes.
 You can also use sunflower oil.

-- Peel and thinly slice the potatoes.
+- First, peel and thinly slice the potatoes.
 Chop the onion if you are using it.